pestrela/music/traktor/README.md

 The exception to a) is that large amount of time spent on selecting, cueing and beatmatching will make the DJ to appear (and actually is!) extremely busy.\
-For some audiences this is very relevant, to others it is not relevant.
+For some audiences like all live-streaming, specialized non-comercial music styles, vinyl-only nights this is very relevant.\
+To other audiences this is not relevant.

 Taking this rule into account, I believe the following:
 * Beatmatching by hand tracks that beatgrids easily is just a waste of time